 Blue Arrow Juniper Trees for Sale Online

-Blue Arrow Juniper Trees (Juniperus scopulorum) are the perfect trees for smaller spaces, whether you are looking for a privacy wall or for focal point specimen trees.
+Blue Arrow Juniper Trees (Juniperus scopulorum) is the perfect tree for smaller spaces, whether you are looking for a privacy wall or focal point specimen trees.
 The silvery-blue color shines in full sun gardens.
-Deer will typically leave these trees alone but birds flock to Blue Arrow Junipers, nesting in their branches and enjoying the berries.
-Blue Arrow Junipers grow quickly to about 15 feet high but only 2 to 3 feet wide, growing in a handsome narrow columnar habit.
-These are a nice alternative to Italian Cypress trees since they are cold hardy, drought-tolerant, and easy to care for.
-You can create a privacy screen even with limited space with narrow Blue Arrow Juniper Trees.
+Deer will typically leave these trees alone, but birds flock to Blue Arrow Junipers, nesting in their branches and enjoying the berries.

 |Mature Height:||15 to 20 Feet|

 |Foliage:||Powdery blue green|

 |Pruning Season:||Prune in late winter before new growth or after new growth hardens off in summer|

 |Soil Condition:||Any well drained soil|

 |Water Requirement:||Water well until established, then drought tolerant|